 The Sacrament of Baptism marks a person’s acceptance into the care of Christ’s church, and the beginning of their Christian journey of faith.
 It is a personal celebration in the lives of the individual candidates and their families.
 It is also a celebration within the congregation as well as a time to affirm its covenant to provide a place where the one baptized and their family will be supported and nurtured in the Christian faith.
 For this reason, baptism is celebrated in the presence of the community gathered for worship.
-Baptism may also be celebrated at the Easter Vigil - the Saturday evening before Easter Sunday - in recognition of the ancient Christian tradition of receiving new members at that time.

 At East Church, we practice both infant and adult baptisms and arrangements are made with the Pastor in both cases.
 We welcome sponsors or godparents, though they are not required.
 We recognize baptisms from other faith traditions, so there is no need to be re-baptized when you join the church.

 The Sacrament of Holy Communion, also known as The Lord’s Supper, recalls the table fellowship Jesus shared with his disciples, and in particular the Last Supper on the night before his death.
 During Communion, we hear, taste, touch and receive the grace of God.
 In the breaking of the bread and the sharing of the cup, we not only recall Jesus, but also know that the Christ is present in the moment.